PhilipSCA/philanderson-co-uk/john/learning/business.md

 E-commerce - selling products and services online M-commerce - selling products and services on apps and mobile devices Entrepreneur - someone who starts a business
-Fixed costs - costs that dont change based on the output Variable costs - costs that do change based on the output Inflation - when the average prices for goods increase Margin of safety - the amount that sales can fall before businesses start making a loss
+Inflation - when the average prices for goods increase Margin of safety - the amount that sales can fall before businesses start making a loss
  - sales - break-even output